August 2023 Early Retirement Update – Back to School Edition

 Read more

-April was a good month for our finances.
-Our net worth climbed slightly by $48,000 to end April at $2,761,000.
-Our income totaled $2,062, while our spending was lower at $1,566 for the entire month of April.
+On to our financial progress.
+May was a great month for our finances.
+Our net worth shot up by $121,000 to end the month at $3,136,000.
+Our income of $2,266 exceeded our spending of $1,875 for the month of May.

 Let’s jump into the details from last month.